 Discussion: The subject parcel is 60± acres with approximately 2,300 feet of road frontage along Crystal Springs Road and Polhemus Road, with the exception of about 600 feet where The Odyssey School (a private school) is located between Polhemus Road and the property.
-Approximately 1,500 lineal feet of the parcel abuts Crystal Springs Road, which is also a designated County Scenic Route by the San Mateo County General Plan.
+Approximately 1,500 lineal feet of the parcel abuts Crystal Springs Road, which is a designated County Scenic Route by the San Mateo County General Plan.
 The southwestern corner of the parcel, 800 lineal feet, abuts a portion of Polhemus Road which is also designated as a County Scenic Route.
 Neither road is designated a state scenic highway.

-Three of the proposed lots (Lots 1-3) would take access from Parrot Drive which is along the northwestern edge of the parcel.
+Three of the proposed lots parcels (Lots 1-3Parcels 1-3) would take access from Parrott Drive which is along the northwestern edge of the parcel.
 The remainder parcel has an existing residence which takes access from Crystal Springs Road.
-Crystal Springs Road is a lineal distance of approximately 1,000 feet from the parcel locations on Parrot Drive.
+Crystal Springs Road is a lineal distance of approximately 1,000 feet from the parcel locations on Parrot-Parrott Drive.
 Polhemus Road curves eastward, away from the proposed parcels and is a lineal distance of approximately 2,200 feet from the proposed lots.
-In addition, the proposed lots would be located approximately 300 feet in elevation above the scenic routes, with dense tree coverage in between the scenic route and parcel locations on Parrot Drive.
-Lots 1-3 and any future residences would not be visible from Crystal Springs Road nor Polhemus Road due to distance, intervening vegetation, and topography.
+In addition, the proposed lots would be located approximately 300 feet in elevation above the scenic routes, with dense tree coverage in between the scenic route and parcel locations on Parrot Parrott Drive.
+Lots 1-3Parcels 1-3 and any future residences would not be visible from Crystal Springs Road nor Polhemus Road due to distance, intervening vegetation, and topography.
 The view from both roads would remain unchanged due to these factors.
 These factors also minimize the visibility of future residential structures from either road.

-The proposed development primarily consists of the creation of three lots, (Lots 1 to 3), along Parrott Drive, which could accommodate single-family residential development.
+The proposed development primarily consists of the creation of three lots-parcels, (Lots parcels 1 to 3), along Parrott Drive, which could accommodate single-family residential development.
 These lots would be located in an area adjacent to and across from existing residences located on Parrott Drive in the Town of Hillsborough.
 The new parcels are proposed to be smaller than the typical parcel size found in the Resource Management (RM) Zoning District, in order to be more compatible in size to residential lots on Parrott Drive which are zoned R-1/S-8, and have a minimum lot size of 7,500 square feet.

-Residential uses are allowed in the RM Zoning Districts and are consistent with the property's General Plan designation of Open Space.
-Lots 1-3 are proposed along Parrott Drive and would retain the existing RM zoning designation, which requires development to conform to development review criteria.
-At this time, the applicant intends to maintain the existing single-family residence on remainder parcel.
-The existing residence, while accessed from Crystal Springs Road, is minimally visible from the public right-of-way due to intervening vegetation.
-Any new development on the remainder parcel would also require an RM Permit and compliance with applicable development review criteria.
-RM development criteria includes prohibiting development which detracts from the natural characteristics of the land, i.e., vegetation, wildlife water courses, and sited in a manner that the character of the site is maintained to the maximum extent possible.
+Residential uses are allowed in the RM Zoning Districts and are consistent with the property's General Plan designation of Urban and Open Space.
+Lots 1-3Parcels 1-3 are proposed along Parrott Drive and would retain the existing RM zoning designation, which requires development to conform to development review criteria. found in Section 20.A.2 (Development Review Criteria) of the San Mateo County Zoning Ordinance.
+RM development criteria include prohibiting development which detracts from the natural characteristics of the land, i.e., vegetation, wildlife water courses, and require development to be sited in a manner that maintains the character of the site to the maximum extent possible.
+The future residences will be subject to and incorporate these criteria when houses are proposed.